dragoscirjan/coding-standards/docs/coding-style.md

 ###Function and Method Declaration

 *Functions* must be named according to project's function naming conventions.
-If no other convention is chosen, function naming will be done according with sFunctionserpent case naming convention (serpent_case_naming_convention).
+If no other convention is chosen, function naming will be done according with serpent case naming convention (serpent_case_naming_convention).

 *Methods* inside classes must always declare their visibility by using one of the private, protected, or public modifiers.